 More information about candidates for statewide constitutional offices is in the Secretary of State's Voter Information Guide.

-More information about candidates for State Assembly, State Senate, and U.S. House of Representatives is available through county county elections office websites.
+More information about legislative and congressional candidates is available through county elections office websites.

 The Secretary of State's office does not take positions on ballot measures and does not write ballot arguments.
 Arguments for and against ballot measures are provided by proponents and opponents of the ballot measures.
 According to law, ballot argument language cannot be changed in any way unless a court orders it to be changed.